 All ongoing and published research can be viewed on his personal website.

 Markus is a Research Affiliate at the Centre for Economic Policy Research (CEPR) in the Macro and Growth group.
 At Nottingham he is an internal research fellow in the Centre for Finance, Credit and Macroeconomics (CFCM), the Centre for Research in Economic Development and Trade (CREDIT), the Granger Centre for Time Series Econometrics, the Centre for Research on Globalisation and Economic Policy (GEP) and Nottingham Interdisciplinary Centre for Economic and Political Research (NICEP).
-He has acted as a peer reviewer for grant applications to the ESRC and the Carnegie Trust for Scottish Universities, and has sat on commissioning panels for DfID-ESRC (Growth Research Programme: Call 2; Follow-on call) and the ESRC (Global Challenges Research Fund: Strategic Networks Call) funding calls.
-He is an Associate Editor for Empirical Economics (since 2018) and International Economics (since 2020) and recently completed a 4-year spell as external examiner for the MSc in Economics for Development at Oxford (since 2018).
+He has acted as a peer reviewer for grant applications to the ESRC and the Carnegie Trust for Scottish Universities, and has sat on commissioning panels for DfID-ESRC and ESRC funding calls.
+He is an Associate Editor for Empirical Economics (since 2018) and International Economics (since 2020) and recently completed a 4-year spell as external examiner for the MSc in Economics for Development at Oxford.